japickering/easy-react-posts/README.md

 ## Ossus prototype development notes

-Mocking up article search using dummy data.
-Date range and article filtering is in development.
+Date range and article filtering is in development.<br>
-You can search by author, and title and keyword search of article body text.
+You can search by author, title and keyword in article body text.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).